nicolasberube/Arzette_Randomizer/README.md

 Include keys in the pool.
 This does not include quest items like the Fort Findula Dungeon Key.
 This also does not include the Key in Lichen Hills.

 ### hills_key
 Include the key to the barn from Lichen Hills in the pool.
 This key is treated differently since you need to play the Fatal Flute to spawn the Key.
 However, you cannot know where the key is before playing the Flute.
 Once would need to know every location check in the game, and play the Flute next to them if they are empty.
 The only other empty location would be the Shield Ring if you already collected the Reflector Ring.
+Also, the item placed in the Lichen Hills key location will be invisible, and won't be made visible with the Flute.

 ### candles
 Include candles in the pool.